 The new trail is more environmentally friendly as it helps visitors to leave less of an impact on this natural setting by creating a distinctive trail that helps alleviate the amount of erosion that has been happening to the hillside on the original trail.

-To get to the Bloods Lake Trailhead I drove up Guardsman Pass, one of the 58 Scenic Backways designated by the State of Utah, where epic mountain views are abundant.
-It took me about 20 minutes to get from Main Street Park City to the parking lot which was on my right.
-Note: Guardsman Pass is only open from May to October
+To get to the Bloods Lake Trailhead, you need to go up Guardsman Pass, one of the 58 Scenic Backways designated by the State of Utah, where epic mountain views are abundant.
+Note: Guardsman Pass is only open from May to October.

-Once parked, I crossed the street and made my way over to a prominent sign marking the new Bloods Lake Trailhead.
-The new trail is beautiful as it meanders through meadows, with scenic views of the Wasatch, and dense Aspen groves, which are showing their true colors!
-As I made my way through the golden tunnels I found myself at the base of some switchbacks.
+The trail is beautiful as it meanders through meadows, with scenic views of the Wasatch, and dense Aspen groves, which are showing their true colors!
+As I made my way through the golden tunnels, I found myself at the base of some switchbacks.
 This is where the trail gets pretty steep and a bit strenuous.
-Once I made my way up through the steep section, the trail flattens out and Bloods Lake comes into view.
-To catch my breath, I found a spot on the shore to grab a snack, hydrate, and to take in the views.
+Once I made my way up through the steep section, the trail flattened out, and Bloods Lake came into view.
+To catch my breath, I found a spot on the shore to grab a snack, hydrate, and take in the views.
 I even hiked around the entire lake and took a mental note of where the pretty awesome rope swing was for next summer’s adventures.

 Iron Mountain Trail